Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-N300

-The CR-N300, designed for a broader range of users, is perfectly suited for use in higher education, corporate events, weddings and places of worship, and for independent content creators of all kinds.
-This more compact camera has a 1/2.3-inch CMOS sensor but a slightly longer 20x optical zoom and is also capable of sharp 4K image quality.
+The CR-N300, designed for a broader range of users, is perfectly suited as a PTZ camera solution for use in higher education, corporate events, conferences, weddings and places of worship, and for independent content creators of all kinds.
+This more compact PTZ camera has a 1/2.3-inch CMOS sensor but a slightly longer 20x optical zoom and is also capable of sharp 4K image quality.
 It also supports the same protocols as the larger CR-N500, as well as featuring the same precise adjustments and video formats, with the addition of Full HD via USB for easy connection to a laptop.

-A hand reaches out to plug a cable into the back of a CR-N100.
+A hand reaches out to plug a cable into the back of a Canon CR-N100 PTZ camera.

 The CR-N100 features an array of connection options, including a LAN PoE+ port that offers a one-cable solution for power, control and streaming.
 A UVC compliant USB port, RS-422 Serial port, HDMI output and 3.5mm jack complete the lineup.

-A CR-N100, mounted on a tripod, points at a man stretching while standing on a yoga mat.
+A Canon CR-N100 PTZ camera, mounted on a tripod, points at a man stretching while standing on a yoga mat.

 "The CR-N100's Hybrid AF features Face Detection AF which can detect up to nine faces in the frame, and Face Tracking," says Matthew.
 "Perhaps the biggest benefit of Hybrid AF is how quickly it can find the focus in low light, which will be important to users in darkened lecture halls and churches."